FelipeZerokun/100-days-python/Day_05_Password_Generator/Readme.md

 # 100 Days of Python
 ## Project 5: Random Password Generator.

-This project uses the Random module to pick from letters, numbers and symbols and create a random password for the user.
+This is a really useful project where the users can generate random passwords with the number of letters, numbers and symbols of their choice.